KovalDenys1/flus-mvp/README.md

 - 📝 **Søk på jobber** - Send søknader direkte- The project now uses Supabase for persistent data (jobs, users, applications).
 See `SUPABASE_SETUP.md` for schema and seed SQL.

-- 💬 **Samtaler** - Chat med arbeidsgivere- Authentication in the app is Vipps-only (mocked for the demo).
-The mock Vipps flow creates or finds a user in Supabase and sets a session cookie.
+- 💬 **Samtaler** - Chat med arbeidsgivere- Authentication in the app is Vipps-only (real OAuth).
+Users are authenticated via Vipps and stored in Supabase with session cookies.

 - 🏆 **Prestasjoner** - Se dine oppnådde prestasjoner- The jobs endpoints (`/api/jobs`, `/api/jobs/[id]`) are backed by Supabase.
 A dev-only seed endpoint is available at `/api/admin/seed/jobs` to populate example jobs quickly.